GielDeBleser/Bcfg2-Quattor-Cdist-testopstelling/README.md

-# Bcfg2-Quattor-Cdist-testopstelling
+# Bcfg2-Quattor-Cdist
-Testopstelling voor zowel Bcfg2, Quattor als Cdist.
+Test-setup for Bcfg2, Quattor and Cdist.